BryanGoble/Obsidian-Notes/Codecademy/Computer Science Track/Python Programming.md

 - Dictionaries in Python are implemented in C, which makes them highly efficient in terms of memory and time complexity.
 - The keys are hashed and the resulting hash values are used to index the key-value pairs in a hash table.
 - Since Python 3.7, dictionaries are also ordered meaning the key-value pairs are stored in a specific order.
-- To add a key:value pair or replace the value of a key, use the following format
+- To add a key : value pair or replace the value of a key, use the following format
 	- `<dictionary>[<key>] = <value>`
 	- If the key doesn't exist, it and the value will be added otherwise the key value will just be updated.
 - `.get(<key-to-get>, <optional-default-value-to-return>)` - used to get the value of a specified key.